 That's through mobilephonesdirect and the allowances are a little lacking, as it comes with just 100 minutes, unlimited texts and 100MB of data (following three months of unlimited).

 Considering the Note 4 has a SIM free RRP of £599 that's still reasonable value, but you can get it cheaper if you shop around and you might be better off stretching to the deal above if you can afford to.

 - See how it sizes up in our Samsung Galaxy Note 4 review

 HTC One (M8)

-The most popular HTC One M8 deal of the week is for the handset in grey, gold, pink or silver and comes out at £28 per month.
-It comes with unlimited minutes, unlimited texts and 1GB of data.
+One of the most popular HTC One (M8) deals of the week is for the handset in grey on O2.
+The deal works out at £28 per month with no upfront cost, for unlimited minutes, unlimited texts and 1GB of 4G data.

-The above deal is already great value, but right now you can get the HTC One M8 cheaper.
-The cheapest overall deal this week is just £18.50 per month with a steep charge of £161.99 upfront.
+The above deal is already good value, but right now you can get the HTC One (M8) cheaper if you're okay with paying some money upfront.
+The cheapest overall deal this week is just £14.50 per month with an upfront charge of £158.99.

-For that you'll get 100 minutes, unlimited texts and 100MB of data, though for the first three months it gives you unlimited data.
+For that you'll get a refurbished handset in grey with 100 minutes, unlimited texts and 100MB of data, though for the first three months it gives you unlimited data.

-That's for a 24 month Vodafone contract and it's available through mobilephonesdirect.
-In total it will cost you just £605.99.
-It's for the phone in gold and while the allowances aren't the best it's still great value if you can afford to pay a large chunk upfront.
+That's with a 24 month Vodafone contract and is available through mobilephonesdirect.
+In total it will cost you £506.99.
+So the allowances aren't the best but it's still great value, just remember you won't be getting a new handset.